When You Are Engulfed in Flames

-When You Are Engulfed in Flames is a collection of essays by bestselling American humorist David Sedaris.
+When You Are Engulfed in Flames is a collection of essays by American humorist David Sedaris.
 It was published on June 3, 2008.

-Sedaris's sixth book assembles essays on various situations such as trying to make coffee when the water is shut off, associations in the French countryside, buying drugs in a mobile home in rural North Carolina, having a lozenge fall from your mouth into the lap of a fellow passenger on a plane, armoring windows with LP covers to protect the house from neurotic songbirds, lancing a boil from another's backside, and venturing to Japan to quit smoking.
+Sedaris's sixth book, When You Are Engulfed in Flames assembles essays on various situations such as trying to make coffee when the water is shut off, associations in the French countryside, buying drugs in a mobile home in rural North Carolina, having a lozenge fall from your mouth into the lap of a fellow passenger on a plane, armoring windows with LP covers to protect the house from neurotic songbirds, lancing a boil from another's backside, and venturing to Japan to quit smoking.
 Little, Brown and Company issued a first-run hardcover release of 100,000 copies.
+The book was a commercial success, topping The New York Times Best Seller list for eight weeks.

 Television appearances

 Sedaris was a guest on The Daily Show with Jon Stewart on Comedy Central on June 3, 2008.
-During the interview he recommended moving to Hiroshima, Japan for three months to stop smoking.
+During the interview, he recommended moving to Hiroshima, Japan, for three months to stop smoking.
 This smoking cessation method, which cost the author $23,000, is the subject of the last essay of his book.
 He also described the genesis for the name of his book.
-It was the name of a chapter in a book he found in a hotel room in Hiroshima, Japan.
-He also appeared on The Late Show on CBS, with David Letterman.
+It was the name of a chapter in a book he found in a hotel room in Hiroshima.
+He also appeared on the Late Show with David Letterman on July 18, 2008.

 Cover art

 The first-edition cover was designed by Chip Kidd.
-It features an early painting by Vincent van Gogh.
+It features Skull of a Skeleton with Burning Cigarette, an early painting by Vincent van Gogh.